hageyahhoo/Agile2020/Agile2020.md

 #### 3. PRACTICED PROCESS IMPROVEMENTS WITH TEAMS
 ⭐️ツール提供だけではなく、プロセス改善を定着させる
+⭐️Channel Gatewayでの具体的アクション例
+the team and we SET team had been tackling with wide variety of testing issues together; product's features that were hard to test, preparation of test data, prioritization of testing, extension of Karate features, and so on.

+⭐️
 At Channel Gateway and Sticker Shop, we found the effectiveness of working with product development teams to find their real needs and solve them.
 This approach worked well.
 However, I thought it was not enough and sufficient.
 I saw that lots of teams stopped solving problems by themselves after coaches left teams.
 It is a failure if improvements don't continue after coaches' left.
 Therefore, I expanded our activities to making product development process improvement as a habit especially at Channel Gateway.

 We had found and solved issues as homework every week.
 We had continued applying new Karate features and refactoring test scripts.
 Additionally, we had implemented a notification mechanism via slack to reduce MTTR.
 Moreover, we had asked product development team members for clarifying objectives, quantitative values they will provide to users, and rough milestones of each task every week.
 We utilized the idea of Scrum framework to make continuous improvement as a habit of the team.
 We had continued these activities for about 3 months.